AadarshVenu/imageUploader/README.md

 ## Folder Structure

 The project follows a typical React app structure.
 Components are in the `src` folder.
 There are also `assets`,`subcomponents` and `utilities` folders with generic components for buttons, file inputs, and modals, all styled using Tailwind CSS.

+**note**
+Since firebase is a free account, it doesnot allow to upload image with size more than 1 MB